Can worry be a trigger for something better?

-So try a little exercise.
-Try to remember what you worried about six months ago today.
-I tried.
-I can’t remember.
-Some hard things have happened in those six months, but God was faithful.
-So I must not spend my life under the shadow of an event that hasn’t yet happened and likely never will.
-Worry is the bad thing that can wake us up to the good thing of God’s constant care for us.
-“Look at the birds of the air:” Jesus tells us in Matthew 6, “they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
+Worry can be a trigger to remind us of God’s constant care.
+“Look at the birds of the air,” Jesus tells us in Matthew 6, “they neither sow nor reap nor gather into barns, and yet your heavenly Father feeds them.
 Are you not of more value than they?”
 God loves us more than we’ll ever know.
-Let’s place our fickle and faltering trust him today.
-As for me, I plan to stop worrying about pit bulls like I did as a child.
+May we focus on his character, his goodness, his mercy, and cease worrying about tomorrow or about pit bulls like I did as a child.

-That reminds me of the lady who told her doctor, “A pit bull bit my finger.”
-“Which one?” asked the doctor.
+Reminds me of the lady who told her doctor.
+“A pit bull bit my finger.”
+“Which one?” the doctor asked.
 “I don’t know,” she replied, “pit bulls all look the same to me.”

 Want to read more from Phil?